garutilorenzo/ansible-collection-elk/roles/elasticsearch/README.md

 ### Role extra variables

-This role accept an extra variables *generateca*.
+This role accept an extra variable *generateca*.
 If this value is defined the role will automatically generate the CA, example usage:

 ```
 ansible-playbook site.yml -i hosts.ini -e "generateca=yes"